-Finally, to assess if genes known to be regulated downstream of the MAPK/ERK pathway correlate with those regulated downstream of ErbB2/3/NRG1 type III, we used an expression profile obtained from one-month old transgenic mice expressing a Schwann cell specific constitutive active form of the kinase MEK1 (Mek1DD) which promotes the sustained activation of ERK1/2 (Ishii et al., 2014; Sheean et al., 2014).
+Finally, to assess if genes known to be regulated downstream of the MAPK/ERK pathway correlate with those regulated downstream of ErbB2/3/NRG1 type III, we used an expression profile obtained from one-month old transgenic mice expressing a Schwann cell specific constitutive active form of the kinase MEK1 (Mek1DD) which promotes the sustained activation of ERK1/2 (47, 50).
 Pearson's correlation analysis between the two gene lists showed a striking correlation, with a coefficient r = 0.8 between Mek1DD and Nrg1t3 and r = 0.78 between Mek1DD and Nrg1t3;Q215X (Fig. 5B).
 No correlation was found between Q215X and Mek1DD (Fig. 5B), indicating no contribution of the P0 mutant protein itself to the regulation of MEK1-ERK pathway.

-We further confirmed the activation of ERK-related genes downstream of NRG1 type III, as we found a negative correlation between our subsets and the phosphatase Shp2 KO gene subset, an upstream regulator of ERK1/2 phosphorylation (Grossmann et al., 2009) (Fig. 5C).
+We further confirmed the activation of ERK-related genes downstream of NRG1 type III, as we found a negative correlation between our subsets and the phosphatase Shp2 KO gene subset, an upstream regulator of ERK1/2 phosphorylation (15) (Fig. 5C).

 Our transcriptomic results showed that among the known canonical pathways downstream of ErbB2/3/NRG1 type III, the activation of MAPK/ERK is highly correlated to an increased level of NRG1 type III.
-Among the genes downstream the MAPK/ERK activation pathway we found the up-regulation of fatty acid basic protein Pmp2 (encoded by Fabp8) and of myelin oligodendrocytes glycoprotein (encoded by Omg) (Fig. 5D).
+Among the genes downstream the MAPK/ERK activation pathway we found the upregulation of fatty acid basic protein Pmp2 (encoded by Fabp8) and of myelin oligodendrocytes glycoprotein (encoded by Omg) (Fig. 5D).
 As furthermore, we found that none of the major myelin genes such as Mpz, Pmp22, Mag and Mbp as well as Egr2 were found deregulated in Nrg1t3 transgenic mice (Fig 5D).
 To summarize, our analyses revealed that the gene molecular signature downstream of NRG1 type III transgenic expression is very similar to the constitutive activation of MAPK/ERK pathway.
-Altogether these results suggest that axonal HA-NRG1 type III expression stimulates myelin growth in an ERK dependent manner, and activates myelin genes such as Pmp2 and Omg (Mikol et al., 1990; Zenker et al., 2014).
+Altogether these results suggest that axonal HA-NRG1 type III expression stimulates myelin growth in an ERK dependent manner, and activates myelin genes such as Pmp2 and Omg (51, 52).

-MAPK/ERK constitutive activation in Schwann cells increases myelination in a model of congenital hypomyelination.
+MAPK/ERK constitutive activation in Schwann cells increases myelination in a model of congenital hypomyelination

-Our data indicated that the ERK pathway is triggered downstream of the exogenous expression of HA-NRG1 type III.
-Therefore, we assessed whether the Schwann cell specific activation of the MAPK/ERK pathway could also restore myelin functionality in the Q215X neuropathic context.
-The expression of a constitutively activated form of MEK1 was restricted to Schwann cells by breeding transgenic mice hemizygous for Mek1DD (Ishii et al., 2013) with P0-Cre mice (Mek1DD;P0Cre).
+Our data indicated that the ERK pathway is triggered downstream of the exogenous expression of HANRG1 type III.
+Therefore, we assessed whether the Schwann cell specific activation of the MAPK/ERK pathway could also improve myelin functionality in the Q215X neuropathic context.
+The expression of a constitutively activated form of MEK1 was restricted to Schwann cells by breeding transgenic mice hemizygous for Mek1DD (46) with P0-Cre mice (Mek1DD;P0Cre).
 Morphological and ultrastructure analyses from cross sections of sciatic nerves of one-month old animals showed a strong increase in myelin thickness in Mek1DD;P0Cre;Q215X sciatic nerves, with a g-ratio of 0.39±0.002 in Mek1DD;P0-Cre (Fig. 6A, B), which is even lower than Nrg1t3;Q215X animals (Fig. 2B).
-Similarly to Nrg1t3 sciatic nerves, we observed that small caliber axons were predominantly hypermyelinated with Mek1DD;P0Cre, and present numerous small caliber myelinated axons (Fig. 6C and Fig. EV4).
+Similarly to Nrg1t3 sciatic nerves, we observed that small caliber axons were predominantly hypermyelinated with Mek1DD;P0Cre, and present numerous small caliber myelinated axons (Fig. 6C and Supplementary Fig. 4).
 Also, no defect in myelin compaction were observed in Mek1DD;P0Cre mutants at one month (Fig. 6F-G).

-Surprisingly, nerve conduction velocities were significantly reduced in Mek1DD;P0Cre mutants (Fig. 6D), and the distal amplitude of Mek1DD;P0Cre;Q215X were reduced, suggesting an axonal loss (Fig. 6E).
+Nerve conduction velocities were significantly reduced in Mek1DD;P0Cre mutants (Fig. 6D), and the distal amplitude of Mek1DD;P0Cre;Q215X were reduced, suggesting an axonal loss (Fig. 6E).
 Overall, MAPK/ERK pathway activation seems to have contrasting effects depending on its mode of activation.
 Beneficial effect on myelination were seen downstream of HA-NRG1 type III transgenic expression, while the direct constitutive activation of MAPK/ERK pathway showed increased myelin thickness with detrimental effect on myelin functionality.